JetrayProjects/Neural_Network/README.md

   A plot of mean squared error over iterations.

 - **Predicted Output**:
-  The network predicts a matrix closely resembling the identity matrix after training.
+  The network predicts a matrix closely resembling the identity matrix after training, implying the effectiveness of the neural network.

 ## Key Functions
 - `sigmoid_np(x)`: Computes the sigmoid activation function.